precice/fmi-runner/README.md

 fmiprecice ./fmi-settings.json ./precice-settings.json
 ```

 You can find more information about the runner, its abilities, and its limitations in [1].
-The [oscillator tutorial](https://precice.org/tutorials-oscillator.html) will feature a first complete setup with FMU model and setting files soon.
+This version of the [oscillator tutorial](https://github.com/LeonardWilleke/precice-tutorials/tree/create-fmu-oscillator-v2/oscillator) features a first complete setup with FMU model and setting files for preCICE v2.

 ## References